 Enter the Connecticut portion of the member's share of dividend income.
 Items of income, gain, loss, and deduction derived from or connected with sources within Connecticut do not include items attributable to intangible personal property except to the extent the intangible personal property is employed in a business, trade, profession, or occupation carried on in Connecticut.
 For example, dividends from stock used as collateral to secure a business loan (for a Connecticut business) would be income from intangible personal property employed in a Connecticut trade or business and therefore would be subject to Connecticut income tax.
-Unless the PE maintains books and records that satisfactorily disclose the portion of the dividend income derived from or connected with Connecticut sources, calculate the Connecticut portion by multiplying the amount of the member's share of the income from federal Schedule K-1 by the apportionment fraction entered on Part II, Line 8.
+Unless the PE maintains books and records that satisfactorily disclose the portion of the dividend income derived from or connected with Connecticut sources and the PE does not have income from subsidiary PEs, calculate the Connecticut portion by multiplying the amount of the member's share of the income from federal Schedule K-1 by the apportionment fraction entered on Part II, Line 8.